RandyGaul/cute_framework/docs/topics/shader_compilation.md

 ## Offline compilation

-If you have a lot of shaders and want to avoid runtime compilation overhead, CF provides its own offline compiller: `cute-shaderc`.
+If you have a lot of shaders and want to avoid runtime compilation overhead, CF provides its own offline compiler: `cute-shaderc`.

 ```
 Usage: cute-shaderc [options] <input>